ICICI Direct was my first Demat account. It was easy for me to open an ICICI Direct account because I already had an ICICI savings account.

 ICICI team will verify your details and transfer the shares to your Zerodha demat account within 5 to 7 business days.

-You can also dig into our list of best demat and trading accounts in India to compare other brokers in the industry and make an informed choice.
+You can also read our report on top 20 stock brokers in India to compare other brokers in the industry and make an informed choice.

 #1.
 Where is BOID in Zerodha?